 We’ve covered a lot of different types of vapour devices in this space before, yet mods haven’t been a frequent topic of conversation.
 To be sure, mods represent a slightly smaller percentage of the overall vaping industry, but those who use them absolutely love them.
 We wouldn’t go as far as calling it a hobbyist device, but it certainly has a specific niche.
-Regardless, mods should be part of the conversation when we are talking about vaping and there is no time like now to put them front and center.
+Regardless, mods should be part of the conversation when we are talking about vaping and there is no time like now to put them front and centre.

 The first thing we should address here is what exactly is a mod.
-It’s not a term known to all, and certainly for those who are using cig-a-likes or 2-piece electronic cigarettes, it may seem like a completely alien term.
+It’s not a term known to all, and certainly for those who are using cig-a-likes or two-piece electronic cigarettes, it may seem like a completely alien term.
 Yet, it’s not all that different from what you are used to.
 A mod can simply be seen as a beefed-up version of what you are already used to seeing most people vape.

 Yet, the definition of a mod itself has also seemed to change.
 Where the word mod might have made you think of a mechanical mod, or an unregulated mod, now there are a couple different ways to categorise it.
 This has broadened the category of products that can be called a mod and created a divide.
 Let’s take a look at the differences between regulated and unregulated mods, and what that could mean for a new or experienced vapour user.

 An unregulated mod is also known as a mechanical mod.
 As you might tell from the name, the idea is to take out as much electronics as you can.
 Why would you not want any electronic in your vaping device?
 Well, that’s a good question.
 Primarily one could say that the less electronics getting in the way, the more customisable it is.
 Essentially you are left with a battery and an atomizer here, with no circuit boards or anything.
 Press the button and it will mechanically activate the battery and allow you to vape.